tibor309/chrome/README.md

-# 🪩 Google Chrome Beta
+# 🔮 Google Chrome Beta
-This is the [beta version][beta] of the browser, updated every week.
+This is the [beta][beta] version of the browser.

+> [!WARNING]
+> This repo and package has been deprecated, due to lack of interest.
+If you need an updated version, you'll need to rebuild the image yourself!

 ## Setup
-To use this edition, change the docker image tag to `beta`.
-For setup options check out the [main page][main].
+To use this version of the browser, change the docker image tag to `beta`.
+For setup options and instructions, check the [main page][main].

 [beta]: https://www.google.com/chrome/beta/